 Main article content

-Officers up and down the county will this week be taking part in Operation Sceptre, a week-long national campaign against knife crime.
+Officers up and down the county will this week be taking part in Operation Sceptre, the national week of intensification in the fight against Knife Crime

-Some of this activity will not be so publicly obvious, however during the week you may see officers, such as these pictured in Swadlincote, conducting sweeps of public places or taking part in other anti-knife crime activities.
+Some of this activity will not be so publicly obvious, however during the week you may see officers conducting sweeps of public places or taking part in other anti-knife crime activities.